canonical/tdx/README.md

 ```
 8. Platform registration.

-The platformation registration is done with `mpa_registration_tool`, the service is run on system start up,
+The platform registration is done with `mpa_registration_tool`, the service is run on system start up,
-registers the platform and gets desactivated.
+registers the platform and gets deactivated.
 Please check the service does not output any error message:

 ```bash
 sudo systemctl status mpa_registration_tool